About the Hazard Recognition Guide

 Ten Hazard Red Flags – Part 13

-The National Association of Tower Erectors (NATE) is a non-profit trade organization dedicated to facilitating safety, education and standards for the tower erection, service and maintenance industry.
+The NATE: The Communications Infrastructure Contractors Association is a non-profit trade organization dedicated to facilitating safety, education and standards for the tower erection, service and maintenance industry.
 In that regard, NATE compiles safety resources available to members to assist them in the development of their safety and health programs.

 The NATE Tower Site Hazard Recognition Guide consists of information being made available – at no cost – to employees of tower owners, carriers, general contractors, broadcasters and tower erectors as an informational resource for recognizing potential hazards on tower sites.
 Since hazard recognition is an essential element in tower site safety, NATE is making this information available to anyone involved in the tower industry as an educational resource on how to recognize potential hazards on tower sites.